CONVEX

 What Is Operating Leverage?

 Operating leverage quantifies the degree to which a firm's operating income (EBIT) changes relative to a change in revenue.
-It is driven primarily by a company's cost structure — specifically the ratio of fixed costs (rent, depreciation, salaried labor) to variable costs (raw materials, commissions).
+It is driven primarily by a company's cost structure, specifically the ratio of fixed costs (rent, depreciation, salaried labor, long-term lease obligations) to variable costs (raw materials, sales commissions, hourly wages).
 The standard formula is:

 Degree of Operating Leverage (DOL) = % Change in EBIT / % Change in Revenue

-Alternatively, DOL can be expressed as Contribution Margin / Operating Income, where contribution margin equals revenue minus variable costs.
-A DOL of 4, for example, means that a 10% increase in revenue produces a 40% increase in operating income — and symmetrically, a 10% revenue decline produces a 40% drop in EBIT.
+Alternatively, DOL can be expressed as Contribution Margin / Operating Income, where contribution margin equals revenue minus all variable costs.
+A DOL of 4 means a 10% increase in revenue produces a 40% increase in operating income, and symmetrically, a 10% revenue decline delivers a 40% collapse in EBIT.
+This asymmetry is the core risk-reward mechanic that makes operating leverage so critical to model explicitly rather than absorb implicitly through historical margin averages.

 Why It Matters for Traders

-Operating leverage is central to understanding earnings volatility and earnings revision cycles.
-In an economic expansion, high-DOL companies tend to dramatically outperform earnings estimates as revenue beats flow through to profits almost entirely.
-This is why cyclical sectors — semiconductors, industrials, energy — often experience explosive earnings per share growth late in an economic cycle.
+Operating leverage is the mechanical engine behind earnings revision cycles, and understanding it separates traders who anticipate earnings inflections from those who react to them.
+In an economic expansion, high-DOL companies tend to dramatically and repeatedly beat earnings estimates as incremental revenue flows through to profits with minimal additional cost absorption.
+This is why cyclical sectors, semiconductors, industrials, energy infrastructure, specialty chemicals, often experience explosive earnings per share growth late in an economic cycle, triggering multiple rounds of analyst upgrades and expanding price-to-earnings multiples simultaneously.

 How to Read and Interpret It